aboutcode-org/container-inspector/README.md

 conan provides utilities to:
  - identify Docker images in a file system, its layers and the related metadata.
  - given a Docker image, collect and report its metadata.
- - given Docker image, extract the layers using to rebuild what would a runtime rootfs would look like
+ - given a Docker image, extract the layers using to rebuild what would a runtime rootfs would look like
  - find and parse Dockerfiles
  - find how Dockerfiles relate to actual images and their layers.